9jacoderYT/9jacoderYT/README.md

 - 👋 Hi, I’m @9jacoderYT
-- 👀 I’m interested in JavaScript and web3
+- 👀 JavaScript and web3 Developer
-- 🌱 I’m currently learning Solidity Programming
-- 💞️ I’m looking to collaborate on Crypto Projects
+- 💞️ I’m looking to collaborate on Projects
 - 📫 Reach me on INSTAGRAM @9jacoder.tech

 <!---